 The excellence of an expertise and the sophistication of materials.

 Astrid Sarkissian creates limited edition luxury products combining the excellence of Italian, English and French craftsmen.
-Each illustration, hand drawn in her studio in Paris, is digitalized and hand finished by craftsmen from the region of Como, famous for its silk industry.
+Each illustration, hand drawn in her studio in New York City, is digitalized and hand finished by craftsmen from the region of Como, famous for its silk industry.
 Astrid chooses the most beautiful fibres to weave her scarves, which then combine with textile masters' linings from Yorkskire and with La Maison's studios' meticulous finishing touches.
 This search for perfection and attention to details come together to present unique products made with an extraordinary savoir-faire.
 Astrid's silk scarves combine traditional work of silk and modern techniques reaching to new natural materials in a constant search for diversity.
 Each mini collection tells a particular story about Astrid Sarkissian's brand.

 Living creatures become colourful ornaments, sporting the delicate details of gemstones with pride.

 Originally created in black and white, they are then digitalised to attire themselves in colours inspired by precious stones, from the icy blue of the aquamarine to the vibrant pink of the topaz, and in shimmering patterns such as peacock feathers and scales of sea creatures.

 These patterns superimpose according to collage techniques offering veritable jewellery, an assortment of shapes and colours revealing paintings designed as real jewels.